arthur-x/MarbleFish/README.md

-# MarbleFish: A Chinese-Checker AI
+# MarbleFish: A Chinese Checkers AI

 PLEASE NOTE: The original code of this repository has been moved under the `legacy` branch.
 Refer to readme there for a detailed algorithm design documentation.